sachsmalte/ferroelectric_metal_fluorides_dataset/README.md

 # ferroelectric_metal_fluorides_dataset
-This repository contains the DFT raw data and analysis for the publication "A First-Principles Analysis of Polar Metal Fluorides as Candidates for New Ferroelectric Materials".
+This repository contains the DFT raw data and analysis for the publication "A First-Principles Analysis of Metal Fluorides with Polar Crystal Structures as Candidates for New Ferroelectric Materials".

 ## Methods
 The DFT calculations have been performed with Crystal23 using the hybrid functional PBE0 and TZVP basis sets.